cazacov/IntelGalileo/BalancingRobot/README.md

 | 5V          | VCC       |
 <img src="_img/i2c_connection.jpg?raw=true" alt="Connecting I2C device to Galileo (Windows IoT)" width="640" height="480"/>

 The IMU board has 3.3V chips and internal power converter, so connecting it to 5V is Ok.
-I did it beciause the 5V pin is next to GND pin; that made wiring simplier.
+I did it beciause the 5V pin is next to the GND pin; that made wiring simplier.

-With the new Windows image [released on 2014-09-29](https://ms-iot.github.io/content/SetupGalileo.htm) the SDA/SCL pins near the AREF also can be used for the I2C communication.
-I tested it with the J2 jumper in 2-3 position (first pin marked with an arrow is free).
+With the new Windows image [released on 2014-09-29](https://ms-iot.github.io/content/SetupGalileo.htm) the SDA/SCL pins near the AREF can also be used for the I2C communication.
+I tested it with the Galileo J2 jumper in 2-3 position (first pin marked with an arrow is free).

 ``` cpp
 #include <Wire.h>